RanjitaDe-CSE/Ranjita-De-Portfolio/README.md

 Visit Site: https://ranjitade-cse.github.io/Ranjita-De-Portfolio/

 Overview:
-This is a responsive personal portfolio website built using HTML and CSS.
-It showcases personal details, projects, and a contact form with modern UI design.
+This project is a fully responsive Personal Portfolio Website built using HTML and CSS.
+It showcases my profile, skills, and projects in a clean and modern layout.
+The website is designed to provide a smooth user experience across all devices, including desktops, tablets, and mobile phones.

-Features:
+🎯 Features:
-- Fixed navigation bar
+ -Fixed navigation bar with smooth scrolling -Full-screen responsive layout
-- Hero section with call-to-action
-- About section
-- Project showcase
-- Contact form
-- Social media icons
-- Responsive design
+ -Home section with introduction and call-to-action -About section highlighting skills and background -Projects section displaying work with styled buttons -Contact section with a simple form
+ -Clean UI with proper spacing, alignment, and typography -Mobile-friendly design using media queries

 Technologies Used:
 - HTML5
 - CSS3